-In addition to the degrees of Master of Arts at Honours level and Doctor of Philosophy, the School of French also offers a course leading to the award of the degree of Master of Arts at Pass level (part-time course) (8210).
+In addition to the degrees of Master of Arts at Honours level and Doctor of Philosophy, the School of French also offers a course leading to the award of the degree of Master of Arts at Pass level (full-time or part-time) (8210).

-This course consists of eight 14-hour seminars over four consecutive sessions.
-Candidates must also submit, no later than the end of the fifth session, a short thesis on an approved subject preferably taken from an area covered by the seminars.
+This course consists of eight 14-hour seminars which may be taken over two consecutive sessions (full-time) or four consecutive sessions (part-time).
+Candidates must also submit, no later than the end of the third session (full-time) or fifth session (part-time), a short thesis on an approved subject preferably taken from an area covered by the seminars.